pushpdeep-gangrade/SMS-API/README.md

 npm install twilio-cli -g

-2. twilio login : provide the SID and auth_token for login, setup a any name for shorthand.
+2. twilio login : provide the SID and auth_token for login, setup anyname for shorthand.

 3. attach webhook by executing below command